blackgear/mono_pac/README.md

 <pre>
 $ python ./src/make.py
 </pre>
-Only Python 2 is supported.
+Both Python 2 and 3 are supported.

 ## Configuration
 - WhiteList / BlackList:

 One domains per line, # for comments.
 Domains will be automatic merged when generating.
-So you can just add domains to the list.
+So you can feel free to add domains to the list.

 - ipList:

 One record per line with IP/CIDR format.

-Records MUST be manually sort and unique before using.
+Records will be automatic merged before generating.

 - proxyList: